mackross/gonnx/README.md

 `gonnx` is a small Go package for shipping and using ONNX Runtime from Go without cgo in your application code.
-It builds on [`onnxruntime-purego`](https://github.com/shota3506/onnxruntime-purego), which loads libonnx using purego (an alternative to cgo - amazing), and adds packaging helpers for applications that want a battery included fast ONNX Runtime with the Go binary.
+It builds on [`onnxruntime-purego`](https://github.com/shota3506/onnxruntime-purego), which loads libonnx using purego (an alternative to cgo - amazing), and adds packaging helpers for applications that want a batteries included fast ONNX Runtime with the Go binary.
 While there are other non-cgo, non purego options, I found the inference to be orders of magnitudes slower.
 This library also has packaging helpers for easy embedding of models in your binary.